welaika/wordless/rtfm/source/_pages/usage/rendering_pug.rst

 * define a class extending ``\Wordless\Component``
 * declare as many public attributes as your component needs
 * instance the object passing arguments as an associative array ``$component = new ComponentPost(['post' => get_post()])``
-* each key will be automatically cheked to be declared as an attribute into the component and the corresponding attribute will be set to the corresponding value.
+* each key will be automatically checked to be declared as an attribute into the component and the corresponding attribute will be set to the corresponding value.
 You can pass arguments only if they are declared into the component class.
 * into the component is mandatory to implement a ``loadValidatorMetadata`` public static